 When it comes to saving for retirement, you have a ton of options to choose from.
 Do you open a traditional IRA or a open a Roth IRA?
-Which investments should you place in your 401(k)?
-It can be a lot to navigate, especially without a financial advisor.
+Both can help you save for retirement, but while a 401(k) is a tax-deferred plan offered through a workplace, a Roth IRA is an individual plan where you pay taxes on money before it goes in.
 A good place to start is simply to familiarize yourself with the retirement options you have.
-Let’s take a look at Roth IRAs, 401(k)s and the differences between them.
+For more help with retirement planning and other financial issues, consider working with a financial advisor.

 A Roth IRA is an individual retirement account (IRA) that you set up with a financial institution, like a bank or investment firm.
 You fund Roth IRAs with your after-tax money, which means you can’t deduct your contributions at tax time.
 However, when it comes time to withdraw your savings during retirement, that income isn’t taxable.